Last updated on January 11th, 2025 at 09:06 am

 There are several reasons why your dog might be barking excessively.
 The most common reason is that your dog has separation anxiety.
 This means that your dog feels anxious when left alone.
 He’ll try to get attention by barking.

 Barking may be a means of communication, so there are various reasons for barking.
 If you listen closely or are conversant with the dog, you’ll be ready to differentiate their vocalizations.
-There are two categories of barking dogs – people who are properly trained and people that haven’t.
+There are two categories of barking dogs – people who are adequately trained and people that haven’t.
 It’s the latter category that causes most folks to cringe.

 Excessive Barking Is Often Caused By Stress, Boredom And More